Run SUAVE

 (default: 'time_constrained_mission_results')

-The arguments can be defined by adding the above arguments with the notation <name>:=<value>
+The arguments can be defined by adding the above arguments with the notation <name>:=<value> to the end of the command line.

 An example of running the constant distance mission with metacontrol saving to a file called ‘measurement_1’: